Plastics Engineering (Bachelor's degree)

 Industrial Engineering - Master of Science (Bridge courses required!)

 Qualifications and competences for these fields of activity are conveyed by the modules of the bachelor's programme in plastics engineering.
 These study units can include courses, project work or laboratory phases.
+The Bachelor's degree qualifies the student for a profession, but but also enables the transition to Master's degree programmes (see graphic).
 A detailed description of the course contents can be found in the module manual (German).
-The plastics engineering (B.Eng.) study programme can also be studied in a dual system as part of the KIng model.

 - General matriculation standard (allgemeine Hochschulreife)